k-malathi/CODSOFT/Task-1-Chatbot/README.md

 # Task 1 - Chatbot

-Simple rule-based chatbot using Python.
+This is a simple rule-based chatbot built using Python.

+---

 ##  Features
-- Answers basic questions
+- Answers simple user questions
-- Uses if-else logic
+- Uses if-else conditions
+- Beginner-friendly AI project

+---

-## Run
+##  How to Run
 python app.py

+---

+##  Example
+Input: hello
+Output: Hi!
+How can I help you?